dino-/git-notes/git-notes.md

 Commit that foo/.gitignore and you're all set

+### Changing the author info on an entire branch or repo

+This will rewrite every commit, keeping everything including the date/time stamps and only changing the author info.
+They will all have new hashes, so beware doing this to branches that have been pushed.

+For all commits up to and including the root

+    $ git rebase --root --exec 'git commit --amend --no-edit --author "First Last <foo@bar.baz>"'

+Or from some point onwards

+    $ git rebase <after-this-commit> --exec 'git commit --amend --no-edit --author "First Last <foo@bar.baz>"'

 ### Grafting older changes onto a newer repo.

 **WARNING** This section is VERY out-of-date, needs research/rewrite